This post is part of our Sustaining School Gardens series.

 Composting Manuals and Resources

-This school composting slide show describes all the logistics needed to start a compost system at your school, talks about how to start the compost, the collection of food wastes on campus, what to do if there is maggots in compost, and school compost maintenance.
+This school composting slide show describes all the logistics needed to start a compost system at your school, talks about how to start the compost, the collection of food wastes on campus, and school compost maintenance.

 The Northeast Recycling Council created a guide to school composting options.
 It details what systems work for different types of schools and has tips for different stages of the compost process.
 This resource also provides information on different bins capacities to decompose food scraps.